Hawkhurst branch line

 The Hawkhurst branch line was a short railway line in Kent that connected Hawkhurst, Cranbrook, Goudhurst and Horsmonden with the town of Paddock Wood and the South Eastern and Medway Valley lines, a distance of 11 mi 24 chain.

-The line was promoted by the Cranbrook and Paddock Wood Railway (C&PWR), which was incorporated in 1877, but took until 1892 to open the first section of the line to Hope Mill.
+The line was promoted by the Cranbrook and Paddock Wood Railway (C&PWR), which was incorporated in August 1877, but took until 1892 to open the first section of the line to Hope Mill.
 Services were worked by the South Eastern and Chatham Railway (SECR).
 The line was extended to Hawkhurst in 1893.
 In 1900, the SECR absorbed the C&PWR.
 Sunday services ceased in 1917.
 In 1923, the SECR was absorbed into the Southern Railway at the Grouping.
 The line became part of British Railways at nationalisation on 1 January 1948.
 The line was closed in June 1961, before the Beeching Report was published.

 Origins

 Background

 The construction between 1842 and 1853 of the Ashford to Hastings Line, the Tonbridge to Hastings line and South Eastern Main Line between and Folkestone left a triangle of land within the Kentish High Weald with no rail services.
 It was a heavily wooded and agricultural area with many small villages and hamlets; the three largest being Cranbrook, the former heart of the defunct Wealden cloth industry, Hawkhurst and Tenterden.
 There were no large landowners or wealthy industrialists to promote a branch line, while the local railway company – the South Eastern Railway (SER) – preferred to wait for local enterprise funding.

 A variety of abortive schemes were proposed, including one in 1864 by the nominally independent Weald of Kent Railway from to Hythe via Cranbrook for which the SER obtained authorisation in the South Eastern Railway (Extensions to Cranbrook, Hythe, &c.)
 Act 1864 (27 & 28 Vict. c. xcix) as defence against a similar scheme by the rival London, Chatham and Dover Railway (LCDR).
 The SER's enthusiasm for the scheme waned after the LCDR's financial collapse in 1866 following the Overend Gurney crisis.
 Another independent company, the locally promoted Cranbrook and Paddock Wood Railway, revived the scheme in 1877 promoted it until its opening in October 1892.
 The company was incorporated by the Cranbrook and Paddock Wood Railway Act 1877 (40 & 41 Vict. c. clx) on 2 August 1877.